5 tips for the perfect freelance pitch

 3. Create images with your audience

-4. Offer up dialogue with your audience
+4. Open up a dialog with your audience

-Can you transform your pitch from a (selling) monologue, to a dialogue with your audience, you increase your chance of making yourself relevant.
-Get the audience involved and get them thinking about how you create value for them.
+If you can transform your pitch from a(salesy) monologue to a dialog with your audience, you increase your chance of making yourself relevant.
+Engage your audience and get them thinking about how you create value for them.

 See 'How to Create Interest and Connect with Anyone' | Sam Horn | TEDx: